 What is the benefit of joining Peerpoint instead of working independently or through another platform?

-Being a Peerpoint legal consultant means you have the backing of a globally renowned law firm with knowledge and training resources, up-to-date analyses of market developments, longstanding client relationships with strong businesses and therefore access to interesting and career progressing opportunities.
+Being a Peerpoint legal consultant means you have the backing of a globally renowned law firm with knowledge and training resources, up-to-date understanding of market developments, longstanding client relationships with strong businesses and therefore access to interesting and career progressing opportunities.

-- Networks and communities: The Alumni Network welcomes consultants, whether or not alumnus of the firm; The A&O mentoring programme invites members to participate as a mentor or a mentee – or both; A&O has an excellent pro bono offering and our consultants are welcome to get involved; A&O also has a number of internal groups and networks which our consultants are welcome to join;
+- Networks and communities: The Alumni Network welcomes consultants, whether or not alumnus of the firm; The A&O Shearman mentoring programme invites members to participate as a mentor or a mentee – or both; A&O Shearman has an excellent pro bono offering and our consultants are welcome to get involved; A&O Shearman also has a number of internal groups and networks which our consultants are welcome to join;

 - Xexec: A global initiative that offers a range of discounts from electronics to travel.